Frequently Asked Questions

 What does the data mean?

 The data helps agencies move towards zero fatalities and serious injuries.
 It identifies crash hot spots, emphasis areas (crash types that occur more often compared to other areas), and vulnerable road users (pedestrians, cyclists, and wheelchair users).
-An analysis of equity will occur to highlight underserved areas in each of our communities and how these populations utilize the transportation network.

 What kinds of projects will be developed?